peter-markos/Deep_learning_skippy/README.md

 Json_maker: Creates the json files from these images, and the output.txt.

-image_to_txt: Data preprocessing, neural network, teaching, and one of the final results.
+image_to_txt: Data preprocessing, neural network, teaching, and testing.